 2015 – Lee Hampton

-As director of multicultural affairs since 2005, Lee Hampton helps with many aspect of multicultural programming, multicultural community relations and minority student recruitment.
+As Vice President of Diversity, Equity & Belonging & Chief Diversity Officer at Jackson College, Lee Hampton helps with many aspect of multicultural programming, multicultural community relations and minority student recruitment.
 He’s seen minority enrollment increase, student groups formed and community events such as the Dr. Martin Luther King Jr. Celebrations grow.
 Lee enjoys connecting with students and the community.
 He has made presentations at the state and national levels.

 2014 – Jason Valente